COSC3020/fibonacci-invariants-Boomboomyoyo/README.md

 your answer to this markdown file.

 ## Response
 A good invariant for the positive part of my implementation of `fib()` I can place at the beginning of the function.
-"At this point the array contains every member of the Fibonnaci Sequence up to value n."
+"At this point the array contains every member of the Fibonnaci Sequence up to value n-1."

 At the end of the recursive call, just before the code returns the array, you could put an invariant saying "At this point the array contains every member of the Fibonnaci Sequence up to value n".